-The most recent hurricanes were Hurricane Sandy as a Category 2 hurricane and Hurricane Katrina as a Category 3 hurricane.
+The most recent hurricanes were Hurricane Sandy a Category 2 hurricane and Hurricane Katrina a Category 3 hurricane.

 Devastation for Years to Come

 For Houston, the next few years will be very important.
 As of August 31, Harvey has hit its 3rd refinery causing the United States to tap into our oil reserve.
-There will also be massive water contamination, due to the face that 30 percent of Harris County is submerged with water.
+There will also be massive water contamination, due to the fact that 30 percent of Harris County is submerged in water.
 There is a very large chance that there is already oil, grease, and other contaminants in the water.
-With the over 9 trillion gallons of water dropped on Harris County in only 2 days, Houston’s infrastructure is become extremely damaged.
+With the over 9 trillion gallons of water dropped on Harris County in only 2 days, Houston’s infrastructure has become extremely damaged.
 This infrastructure includes roads, parking lots, sidewalks, and sewage systems.
-For the next few years Houston will be in constant repair, to fix the issues from one natural disaster.
+For the next few years, Houston will be in constant repair, to fix the issues from one natural disaster.